 Or am I thinking of Buster?
 I suppose it matters little at this stage.
 They have both been immortalized in their own unique way.

 I'm still working on getting this thing typed up.
 It's amazingly hard to get all the mistakes just right, especially when typing from a faded and slightly purplish forty-character-wide dot-matrix printout using a font with no true descenders.
 Someday, it would be interesting to do something with this material.
+I'm fascinated by the possibilities of collaborative story-telling where the participants are actively trying to usurp each other.
 In the meantime, enjoy...